 - Season both sides of each pork chop with remaining salt and pepper.
 Lay on top of the onion mixture.

 - Mix together the chicken stock, soy sauce and Tabasco.
 Pour over pork chops.
-Close slow cooker lid and cook on low for 4 hours (See Note 3).
+Close slow cooker lid and cook on low for 4 hours.

 - Bring heavily salted water to the boil and cook pasta per package directions, about 7 minutes.
 Reserve 1/2 cup pasta water for gravy.

 - Remove pork chops from slow cooker and tent with foil to keep warm.
 Turn slow cooker to high heat.
 Mix together the cornstarch and water and pour into onion mixture with the reserved pasta water and apple cider vinegar.
 Stir to mix and cook.
 Gravy will thicken.

-- Drain and set pasta in bowl or on serving platter.
-Lay pork chops on top of pasta and pour onion gravy over all.
+- On serving platter, lay pork chops on top of drained pasta and pour onion gravy over all.
 Sprinkle with crispy bacon and chopped parsley.
 Serve immediately.